AdrianMrn/blog/posts/2020-08-26-how-i-used-google-cloud-functions-to-survive-a-heatwave.md

 [See the repo on GitHub](https://github.com/AdrianMrn/tado-temperature-notifier)

 Disclaimer: this is the first real blogpost I've ever written.
-If you've got any storytelling tips or other advice, don't hesitate to let me know on Twitter @AdriaanMrn
+If you've got any storytelling tips or other advice, don't hesitate to let me know on Twitter [https://twitter.com/adriaanmrn](@AdriaanMrn)

 This summer in Belgium has been a very hot one, and we're bound to have a couple more very warm weeks during the rest of summer.